robbert-vdh/yabridge/README.md

     to cause any other problems.
 This can probably be fixed by catching exceptions thrown in the threads caused by sockets being closed.
 It's handled similarly in the native VST plugin.
+  - The initial host callback fails in Bitwig if the plugin is bridged, but it works if it's directly loaded into Bitwig.
 - Add missing details if any to the architecture section.
 - Document what this has been tested on and what does or does not work.
 - Document wine32 support.